openshift/source-to-image/README.md

 1. Create a builder image containing OpenJDK and Tomcat that expects to have a WAR file injected
 2. Create a second image that layers on top of the first image Maven and any other standard dependencies, and expects to have a Maven project injected
 3. Invoke source-to-image using the Java application source and the Maven image to create the desired application WAR
-4. Invoke source-to-image a second time using the WAR file from the previous step and the Tomcat image to create the runtime image
+4. Invoke source-to-image a second time using the WAR file from the previous step and the initial Tomcat image to create the runtime image

 By placing our build logic inside of images, and by combining the images into multiple steps, we can keep our runtime environment close to our build environment (same JDK, same Tomcat JARs) without requiring build tools to be deployed to production.